mjstewart/commentarr/README.md

 * Wildfly application server

 ## Deployment
-I used gradle to build the war and [gradle-ssh-plugin](https://gradle-ssh-plugin.github.io/) to automatically deploy to wildfly running on a ubuntu server located on my home network.
+Gradle to build the war and [gradle-ssh-plugin](https://gradle-ssh-plugin.github.io/) to automatically deploy to wildfly running on a ubuntu server located on my home network.

 ## How it all works
 [View my part 2 YouTube video](https://www.youtube.com/watch?v=QRV2GdkV-tk&index=1&list=PLhdEaT6EIivpelbIn9ePcGxBykXnvmzGl)

 ## Reflections
-Managing state is key, an area to improve upon in the future.
+Managing state is key, I now understand why redux was created.